-- d.
-Production from non-registered and unreported/missing varieties must be stored separately and may not qualify for Quality Loss. - e.
-Where there is a Production Loss, the Insured is required to contact AFSC prior to feeding any Insured Crop. - f.
-Notification of an insurance claim and any required loss adjustment procedures are based on the information provided by the Insured on the HPR. - g.
-If the HPR is not submitted by the Insured before December 31, the yield will be recorded as zero and no Indemnity will be calculated. - h.
+- e.
+If the HPR is not submitted by the Insured before December 31, the yield will be recorded as zero and no Indemnity will be calculated. - f.
 The Insured may request corrections or revisions to the existing HPR record for a Crop Year, up to August 15 of the next Crop Year for annual crops, by providing supporting documentation that is satisfactory to AFSC.

-10.02 Production Assessment
+9.02 Production Assessment

 - a.
-Where, after the HPR is filed, Harvested Production of an Insured Crop is less than total Coverage after consideration of grade, weight, dockage, and moisture content, AFSC will determine Adjusted Production. - b.
-The Adjusted Production of delivered or sold production of an Insured Crop will be assessed based on the cash purchase tickets or the agreed upon grade, weight and moisture content that the final cash purchase tickets will be issued on. - c.
-The grade of production fed prior to AFSC taking a sample will be deemed to be Designated Grade. - d.
+Where, after the HPR is filed, Harvested Production of an Insured Crop is less than total Coverage, AFSC will determine Adjusted Production. - b.
+The Adjusted Production of delivered or sold Harvested Production of an Insured Crop will be assessed based on the final cash purchase tickets. - c.
 When irrigated acres are in a Production Loss, the Insured will be asked to provide an irrigation log showing dates of precipitation and approximate amounts of water applied.